-Price action is a trading strategy used to read and analyze the market price.
+Price action is a trading strategy used to analyze the market behavior and identifying the ideal entry, exit opportunities.
 At its core, price action reflects the imbalances between supply and demand in a market.
 In another way, a price action trader only believes the price and its movements with little to no use of technical indicators.

 Analyzing from a price action’s trader perspective, when buyers have more interest in any given asset, they will be psychologically willing to pay whatever the sellers are offering.
 Eventually, if the buying interest continues, the prices will tend to go higher, and therefore, creating an uptrend on the chart.
 In a simpler explanation, the price is parallel to the market’s demand.

 Ultimately, the analysis of price charts helps traders to define two things: